weecology/sad-comparison/chapter1.md

 Model fitting, log-likelihood, relative likelihood, and AIC  calculations were using the macroecotools Python package (https://github.com/weecology/macroecotools).
 Code necessary and the majority of the data necessary to replicate these analyses is available at (https://github.com/weecology/sad-comparison).
 The CBC datasets and NABA datasets are not publicly available and are not included.

+For sites where a model or models failed, AICc weights were calculated for only those models which successfully fit the data.
+All other model/data combinations ran successfully.

 # Results
 <!--